Generalized Sobol sensitivity indices for dependent variables: numerical methods: Estimation of the generalized sensitivity indices

-In the next part, both \emph{FoBa} algorithm and the modified LARS algorithm are adapted to our problem and they are compared via numerical examples.
+In the next part, both the \emph{FoBa} and the modified LARS algorithms are adapted to our problem and are then compared on numerical examples.

-\subsection{Summary of the Estimation Procedure}
+\subsection{Summary of the estimation procedure}

-Provided an initial good choice of orthonormal systems $(\psi_{l_i}^i)_{l_i=0,i\in \disc{1}{p}}^{L_i}$, we first construct the approximating spaces $G_{u,\text{ n}}^{0,L}$ of $H_u^0$ for $|u|\leq d$, for $d<p$, thanks to the HOGS Procedure of Section \ref{sect3}.
-A HOFD component $\eta_u$ is then a projection onto $G_{u,\text{ n}}^{0,L}$, whose coefficients are defined by least-squares estimation.
+Provided an initial choice of orthonormal system $(\psi_{l_i})_{l_i=0,i\in \disc{1}{p}}^{L}$, we first construct the approximation spaces $\hat H_{u}^{0,L}$ of $H_u^0$ for $|u|\leq d$, and $d\ll p$, using the HOGS Procedure described in Section \ref{sect3}.
+A HOFD component $\eta_u$ is then a projection onto $\hat H_{u}^{0,L}$, whose coefficients are defined by least-squares estimation.
 To bypass the curse of dimensionality, the \emph{FoBa} algorithm or the modified LARS algorithm is used.
-Once the HOFD components are estimated, we deduce the empirical estimation of the generalized Sobol sensitivity indices given in Definition \ref{def1}.
+Once the HOFD components are estimated, we derive the empirical estimation of the generalized Sobol sensitivity indices given in Definition \ref{def1}.

-\section{ASYMPTOTIC RESULTS}

-In this section, we then assume that a functional ANOVA of order $d$, with $d \ll p$, substitutes properly the initial model.
-Let us denote $S^d$ the collection of all subsets of $\disc{1}{p}$ of size at most $d$.
-We suppose that
+\subsection{Asymptotic results}